The global car industry is bracing for a huge shock from China - KTVZ

 On Wednesday, Volkswagen said that its supply chain “is on track to be fully functional in time for the start of production,” and that planned deliveries to customers haven’t changed.

 Toyota, which makes 15% of its cars in China but is less exposed than Japanese rival Honda, is also worried.
-Toyota executives told reporters in Tokyo on Thursday that the company is weighing whether it can restart production in China on Monday.
+The world’s second biggest carmaker had been hoping to restart production on February 10, but it has been forced to keep its 12 joint venture plants in China — four making cars and eight making parts or components — closed for another week at least.

-“It is very unclear and can change very, very quickly in the coming days and weeks,” said executive vice president Didier Leroy.
-“Nobody knows what will happen.”
+“The situation varies depending on the plant and its supply of parts.
+Also, there are additional considerations that must be given to the guidelines from local and region governments, including things like logistics, so we cannot definitively say whether we will restart plant operations from February 17,” a Toyota spokesperson said.

 The situation could get worse before it gets better.
 S&P Global Ratings researchers said the Chinese government could extend factory shutdowns in order to limit contagion risk, affecting as much as half of China’s car and auto parts production.
 Car plants in cities such as Shanghai and Tianjin — many hundreds of miles away from Wuhan — could be out of commission for an “extended” period, they warned.